ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Accepted Claims Set Initialization

 The Accepted Claims Set is initialized by copying Evidence claims from the authenticated Attester's Target Environments into the Verifier's Accepted Claims Set.
-By default, all Attester claims are allowed, unless disallowed by Reference Claims that do not satisfy appraisal checks.

 {{sec-dice-spdm}} provides information on how DICE and SPDM Evidence is reformatted into CoMID schema compliant expressions before being added to the Accepted Claims Set.